mike-matera/cloud-linux/cis-90/labs/process_control.md

 ## Procedure

-Log on to opus3 so that you have a command line shell at your service.
+Log on to opus so that you have a command line shell at your service.
 Be sure you are in your home directory to start this lab.

 1. Run the C shell program `csh`.
 Did your prompt change?

-1. Now run the Bourne shell `sh`.
+1. Now run the Dash shell `sh`.
 Different prompt again?

 1. Run the `ps` command to see that you have three shell processes running.